 What it’s offering: CommonBond created an FAQ page to answer common questions related to the coronavirus.
 Because the pandemic has been declared a national emergency, CommonBond is offering national disaster forbearance assistance to its customers.
 Disaster forbearance works much like standard forbearance, but it lasts until the end of the national disaster declaration and doesn’t count toward standard forbearance you may be eligible for.
 You can apply for national disaster forbearance here.

-What it’s offering: Sallie Mae has created a COVID-19 information page with information about how the company is helping people financially impacted by the coronavirus.
-Sallie Mae says it has assistance options available, but it doesn’t provide specifics about what they might include.
-Customers experiencing financial difficulty due to the coronavirus are encouraged to contact the company online via chat or through the Sallie Mae app.
-You may also call 1-800-472-5543 if your account is current or 1-877-604-8834 if your account is past due — but hold times may be longer than normal.
+What it’s offering: Sallie Mae says it has assistance options available, which may include forbearance.
+Customers experiencing financial difficulty because of the coronavirus are encouraged to contact the company online via chat or through the Sallie Mae app.
+You may also call 1-800-472-5543 if your account is current or 1-877-604-8834 if your account is past due.

 This list doesn’t cover every student loan lender, and yours might not be included.
 If you’re worried about student loan payment assistance and aren’t sure what your lender is doing to help, we recommend checking your lender’s website or calling its customer service number to discuss what it may be able to offer, such as interest rate reductions, deferred payments and forbearance options.